What Is the Best Way to Get More Construction Leads?

 How long does it take to see results from contractor lead generation? +

-Paid ads can produce leads in week one, though it usually takes 60-90 days to optimize them properly.
-Local SEO typically starts producing meaningful leads at the 4-6 month mark and compounds from there.
-Referral systems and email marketing are slow burns that pay off year over year.
+Paid ads can produce leads in the first week, though 60-90 days of data are typically needed before meaningful optimization is possible.
+Local SEO starts producing consistent leads at the 4-6 month mark and compounds from there.
+Referral systems and email marketing are slower but pay back year over year.

 Google Business Profile optimization combined with Local Services Ads.
-Both work fast, both target the highest-intent searches, and both can be set up in a few weeks.
-Google Business Profile is free and builds long-term equity.
-Local Services Ads cost money but produce phone calls quickly while you're building your organic presence.
+Both target high-intent searches, both can be active within a few weeks, and together they cover the Map Pack and the top of search results.
+The profile is free and builds long-term authority.
+LSAs cost money but produce phone calls while your organic rankings grow.

-From there, layer in a website that's actually built to convert, then start a referral and review system once you have completed projects to point to.
+From there, layer in a website built to convert, then add a review-and-referral system once you have completed projects to point to.
+The CRM and follow-up automation should be in place before any paid channel goes live.

-Ready to Build a Lead Generation System That Actually Works?
+Ready to Build a Lead System That Books Jobs Consistently?

 What You'll Get on a 30-Minute Strategy Call

-- A clear diagnosis of your current lead flow and where the biggest gap is
+- A clear read on where your current lead flow is leaking and what to fix first

-- An honest assessment of which channels make sense for your business and which to skip
+- An honest take on which channels make sense for your market and which to skip

-- A concrete starting point you can use, whether you hire us or not
+- A concrete starting point you can act on, regardless of whether you hire us

 Month-to-month plans · Built for contractors · North Shore based